 7. Presentationby Elina Uganda’s approach to REDD+ safeguards and the national safeguards roadmap

-Elina made a review on the country’s approach to the safeguards.
-Showing links with national strategy/action plan process.
+Elina made a review of the country approach to safeguards, showing links with national strategy/action plan process.
 She asked the participants to discuss the risks and barriers to achieving the multiple benefits in a more detailed way.

 Questions, comments and Reactions